Wellassa-Mora/wellassa-mora.github.io/src/content/event/workshop-2025-bandarawela.md

 **A Day to Remember:**

 The Wellassa Mora Seminar Series - 2025 was a successful event that provided students with a valuable learning experience.
 It was a day of knowledge, inspiration, and celebration, leaving a lasting impact on all who attended.

-**Would you like to know more about any specific aspect of the event, like the EXMO project or the 'Mora spirit'?**